Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 1﻿0.
 Take a wheelie suitcase and rucksack each

 Even young children can manage a small wheelie suitcase and backpack.
-Sharing the luggage out between everyone makes it much easier when walking between trains, and children love to feel helpful by taking some of the
+Sharing the luggage out between everyone makes it much easier when walking between trains, and children love to feel helpful by having their own bag.
+Just make sure you know who has what so nothing is left behind!

-~ Take a wheelie suitcase and rucksack each, so you can manage your luggage walking between trains.
-Our son managed his own rucksack and suitcase from the age of four.

 *T﻿hanks to Susanne Treadwell for contributing to this article.*